The Best Parts of The Pragmatic Programmer 📚

 If it’s on the Web, the programmers may even read it.

-Documentation must published on the web and linked to from the README.md, that’s it, No opinions or debates, just do it.
+Documentation must be published on the web and linked to from the README.md, that’s it, No opinions or debates, just do it.

-There is also a tendency to fall back into the us versus them mentality of designers against coders.
+There is also a tendency to fall back into us versus them mentality of designers against coders.
 We prefer to understand the whole of the system we’re working on.

 Having an open line of communication with designers (either style or architecture wise) is extremely underrated.
 These people can be valuable resources, they have a wealth of knowledge about the system as a whole.
 They do a lot of research into why system A talks to system Z.